 Feeding system folding machines are the more popular of the two and cheaper.
 A good pneumatic folding machine costs $500 or more, while a good feeding system folding machine starts at around $150.
 Unless you are in the printing business, you won't need a heavy-duty machine that costs thousands of dollars.
 Your everyday small or midsize business can benefit from a folding machine that costs less than $200 or, in many cases, less than $100.

-Folding machines come in freestanding form and desktop.
+Folding machines come in freestanding and desktop models.
 Freestanding machines typically cost more and are best for larger businesses that will be folding aggressively; all other businesses can benefit from a space-saving desktop machine.

 When shopping for a letter folding machine, consider what type of paper you'll be folding.
 Standard printer paper tends to be the easiest to fold.
 Some letter folding machines cannot accommodate glossy paper, as their surface jams up folding machines.
-If you plan on folding glossy paper, opt for a pneumatic folding machine over any other kind.
+If you plan on folding glossy paper, opt for a pneumatic folding machine.

 Letter thickness also needs to be considered.
-Standard paper can be accommodated easily, but once you start getting into cardstock paper, you'll have issues if you don't have the right folder.
+Standard paper is easy to accommodate, but once you start getting into cardstock paper, you'll have issues if you don't have the right folder.

-As we mentioned above, a desktop machine is a good space-saving solution.
-However, because any new piece of technology for your business is an investment, you should also consider the size of the space where the technology will be stored.
+Again, a desktop machine is a good space-saving solution.
+However, because any new piece of technology for your business is an investment, you should also consider the size of the space where it will be stored.
 If you'll be purchasing a larger machine that's heavy, not planning out the space in advance can be a real issue.
-Desktop letter folding machines are easy to move around and store.
-Freestanding machines would require at least two or three people to do heavy lifting.
-If you have a small office where space is limited, you don't want a machine that takes up a lot of space.
+Desktop letter folding machines are easy to move around and store; freestanding machines require at least two or three people to do heavy lifting.
+If you have a small office, you don't want a machine that takes up a lot of space.

 The final feature to consider when choosing a letter folding machine is the type of fold.
 You can get creative with your letter folding, but not every machine will offer multiple folding types.
 The basic C letter fold is best for standard letters.
-If you want your letters to have more of a fancy fold, look for folders with the following:
+If you want your letters to have a fancier fold, look for folders with the following:

 - Accordion fold – Z-shaped